ibalagurov/selenoid_workshop/README.md

 # selenoid_workshop
-Selenoid workshop: Pytest + Selene + Selenoid + Allure
+Selenoid workshop: Pytest + Selenoid
+Allure and Selene will be added in future

 # installation